lgeurts/lgeurts.github.io/_posts/2022-11-11-mastering-the-vim-language.md

 tags: [ Linux Tutorials, Developer Tools ]
 ---

-For the past few years I used Vim almost exclusively to become efficient with it.⋅⋅ I wrote code, countless articles and documentation.
+For the past few years I used Vim almost exclusively to become efficient with it.
+I wrote code, countless articles and documentation.
 Me and Vim we were ok till I watched this video and realized I had been living in blissful ignorance, relying on plugins, a 200 lines long .vimrc file that completely changes how Vim works, and bad advise given by people who know nothing about pure VI.

 Looks like I'll have to start a new journey into the depths of Vim’s grammar.